DojoCodingLabs/avax-tether-wdk-starter/README.md

 # Deploy to Fuji testnet
 yarn deploy:fuji
+# See the "Deploying Smart Contracts to Testnet" section for detailed steps

 # Deploy to Mainnet (requires funded account)
 yarn deploy:mainnet
+# ⚠️ Only use after thorough testing on testnet!
 ```

+For step-by-step testnet deployment instructions, refer to the [Deploying Smart Contracts to Testnet](#-deploying-smart-contracts-to-testnet) section above.

 ## 📚 Documentation